Destinations Western Africa

 2. Always Have Coins With You

 Have you ever encountered folks who love pennies as if their lives depended on them?
 Travelers, have you ever?
 If you don’t have coins, you will leave a store empty-handed, a taxi will leave you standing by the side of the road, and you will pass out from dehydration while holding your large sum of money.
+A vegetable vendor will give you a look that makes you leave her stall quickly if you don’t have coins.
+Talk of motorbike riders, and conductors; they will not even look at you twice if you don’t have coins with you.
+That’s why things to learn about Cameroon is crucial.

-3. Never Board a Taxi/Cab Without Agreeing on The Fare
+3. Never Board a Taxi/Cab Without Agreeing on the Fare

 As a rule of the thumb, always mention your price after flagging down a taxi followed by the destination.
 Never board any cab without agreeing on the fare first.
 Should the driver fail to agree with you, he just leaves!
+However, the worst mistake is boarding without agreeing on the fare because the driver charges you exorbitantly and there is nothing much you can do about it.

 5. Forget Using Your Credit/Prepaid Card